datacamp/courses-introduction-to-python/chapter4.md

 np.array([True, 1, 2]) + np.array([3, 4, False])
 ```

-Can you tell which code chunk builds the exact same Python data structure? `numpy` is already imported as `np`, so you can start experimenting in the IPython Shell straight away!
+Can you tell which code chunk builds the exact same Python data structure?
+The Numpy package is already imported as `np`, so you can start experimenting in the IPython Shell straight away!

 *** =instructions
 - `np.array([True, 1, 2, 3, 4, False])`